 The Distance Between The Devices

-Just like most other media and data cables, the video signal on HDMI cables degrades over long distances.
+Like most other media and data cables, the video signal on HDMI cables degrades over long distances.

 So if you’re planning to split one source into two screens – one in your living room and one in your bedroom – you should first consider how far that bedroom is.